-As the Founder Member currently controls more than 50% of our combined voting power, we are considered a "controlled company" for the purposes of NASDAQ rules and corporate governance standards.
-As a "controlled company," we are permitted and have elected not to comply with certain NASDAQ corporate governance requirements, including those that would otherwise require our board of directors to have a majority of independent directors and require that we either establish a Compensation and Nominating and Corporate Governance Committees, each comprised entirely of independent directors, or otherwise ensure that the compensation of our executive officers and nominees for directors are determined or recommended to the board of directors by the independent members of the board of directors.
+The Founder Member currently controls more than 50% of our combined voting power, and as a result, we are considered a "controlled company" for the purposes of NASDAQ rules and corporate governance standards.
+As a "controlled company," we are permitted and may from time to time elect (and have elected) not to comply with certain NASDAQ corporate governance requirements, including those that would otherwise require our board of directors to have a majority of independent directors and require that we establish either a Compensation or Nominating and Corporate Governance Committee each composed entirely of independent directors, or otherwise ensure that the compensation of our executive officers and nominees for directors is determined or recommended to the board of directors by the independent members of the board of directors.